 Diego Moya Ocampos – IHS Markit

 Diego Moya Ocampos is a Principal Analyst for Country Risk at IHS Markit in the Americas team, covering the political, security and business environment in Latin American countries.
-He holds a Master of Science in Environmental Policy and Regulation from the London School of Economics (LSE).
+He holds a Master of Science in Environmental Policy and Regulation from the London School of Economics and Political Science (LSE).